spenserblack/actions-wiki/README.md

 [newrelic/wiki-sync-action] is a good choice for if you need bidirectional synchronization when someone edits the live wiki.
 This can be beneficial for less-technical contributors.
 There's also [Andrew-Chen-Wang/github-wiki-action] which is a direct competitor to this project.
-Specifically, it offers more automagic ✨ features in exchange for more complexity.
+It offers more automatic features, but has more complex configuration.
+It also [doesn't support `runs-on: windows-*`].

 📚 If you're interested in more discussion of alternatives, check out [#4].